Ice Princess: Plot

 Tina, who manages the rink where Casey trains, has Gen on a strict training program.
 During a competition where both Casey and Gen compete, Tina sees Casey may outrank Gen and sabotages Casey's performance by buying her new skates.
 Unaware of the danger of unbroken-in skates, Casey's resulting long program is riddled with poor jumps and several falls.
-Upon being informed of Tina's intent behind her seemingly kind gesture, Casey lashes out at her and mistakenly assumes her children were equally involved in the plot.
-She ranks fifth in the competition and can only qualify for sectionals if any of the top four back out.
+Upon being informed of Tina's intent behind her seemingly kind gesture by fellow skate competitor Zoey Bloch, Casey lashes out at her and mistakenly assumes her children were equally involved in the plot.
+She ranks fifth in the competition but only the top 4 qualify for the sectionals.
 As a result, Casey loses interest in skating and returns to her studies and goal of attending Harvard.

-Upset at her mother's sabotage and frustrated by all the restrictions of training, Gen quits.
-While Casey and Gen reconcile, Casey can now qualify for sectionals as Gen quit.
-She declines the Harvard scholarship competition to devote herself to skating, to her mother's dismay.
-Casey asks Tina to be her personal coach and train for sectionals.
-Her mother, upset at this change of direction in her life, refuses to watch her skate.
+Upset at her mother's sabotage and frustrated by all the restrictions of training, Gen quits, inadvertently allowing Casey to take her spot.
+While Casey and Gen reconcile, Casey can now qualify for the sectionals as Gen quit.
+She declines the Harvard scholarship competition to devote herself to skating, to Joan's dismay.
+Casey also reconciles with Tina and asks her to be her personal coach and train for the sectionals.
+Joan, upset at this change of direction in her life, refuses to watch her skate.

-At Sectionals, Casey is not fully focused on the competition, and falls while attempting a triple salchow jump.
-To her surprise, she sees her mother in the audience.
-Inspired, she gives a highly rated artistic performance.
-Sectionals ends with Nikki earning gold and Casey placing silver, both qualifying to go to Nationals and potentially the 2006 Winter Olympics.
-Gen's brother, Teddy (Trevor Blumas), gives Casey flowers to congratulate her; and they kiss.
-Later, Joan and Tina bicker about how many college courses Casey should take, her and Teddy's budding love, her sponsors, and her future in figure skating.
+At the sectionals, Casey is not fully focused on the competition, and falls while attempting a triple salchow jump.
+To her surprise, she sees Joan in the audience, having somehow changed her mind.
+Inspired by this, she gives a highly rated artistic performance.
+The sectionals ends with Casey placing silver, qualifying to go to Nationals and potentially the 2006 Winter Olympics.
+Teddy gives Casey flowers to congratulate her, and they kiss.
+Later, Joan and Tina, despite burying the hatchet as well, bicker about how many college courses Casey should take, the budding love between her and Teddy, her sponsors, and her future in figure skating.